Varun901/Cardio-Safe/README.md

 To run the Flutter App from an Android phone, follow the following link to the Google Play Store:

-REMEMBER TO START THE SERVER FROM THE RASPBERRY PI BEFORE OPENING THE APP OR RUNNING THE EMULATOR
+REMEMBER TO START THE SERVER(server.py) FROM THE RASPBERRY PI BEFORE OPENING THE APP OR RUNNING THE EMULATOR

+MAKE SURE IT IS IN THE SAME FOLDER AS sensor_file.py

 For Breadboard information, check out the following image:
 ![picture](DP-3_bb.png)